ReesMorrison/NetlifyBlogThemes/content/post/2021-02-03-alcohol-woolf-nichols/AlcoholWoolfNichols.md

 Martha: I hope that was an empty bottle.
 You can't afford to waste good liquor.
 Not on your salary!
 Not on an associate professor's salary!

+# <poem lyric end>

+If you would like to watch the 1:41 scene as it was directed by Mike Nichols, [here it is on YouTube.](https://www.youtube.com/watch?v=nInE5TITzE8 "Scene on YouTube").
+The dialogue above comes from [script-o-rama.](http://www.script-o-rama.com/movie_scripts/w/whos-afraid-of-virginia-woolf-script.html)

 Martha’s scorning tirade against her husband holds nothing back; the liquor in her has unloosed her raging anger and biting attacks.
 She will say anything, including the most hurtful charges against his capabilities (*A great big, fat flop!*) and indeed his manhood (*Georgie-boy*).
 Her diminished or non-existent inhibition characterizes many people who drink more alcohol than they can handle.
 They can say or do things that when sober they wouldn’t contemplate.